New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 UNLV Stats and Trends

+- UNLV has four wins against the spread in eight games this season.

-- This season, the Rebels have an ATS record of 4-3 in their seven games as an underdog of 1 point or more.
+- This year, the Rebels have an against-the-spread record of 4-3 in their seven games as an underdog of 2 points or more.

-- UNLV's games this year have gone over the point total three times in seven opportunities (42.9%).
+- UNLV's games this year have gone over the total in three out of seven opportunities (42.9%).

-- When UNLV puts up more than 25.5 points, it is 1-0 against the spread and 0-2 overall.
+- When UNLV scores more than 25.5 points, it is 1-0 against the spread and 0-2 overall.

-- When UNLV picks up more than 348.6 yards, the team is 2-0 against the spread and 0-2 overall.
+- In games that UNLV picks up over 348.6 yards, the team is 2-0 against the spread and 0-2 overall.

-- The Rebels have turned the ball over 13 times this season, four more turnovers than the Lobos have forced (9).
+- This season the Rebels have turned the ball over 13 times, four more than the Lobos' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.